AlayaCare/goliac/docs/installation.md

 ./goliac plan https://github.com/goliac-project/teams main
 ```

-and you can apply the change "manaully"
+and you can apply the change "manually"

 ```
 export GOLIAC_GITHUB_APP_ID=355525